MSUSEL/Pique-Lite/README.md

 * **Evaluate page** is built to visualize PIQUE results in a hierarchical tree structure.
 This structure has six levels: TQI, Quality Aspects, Product Factors, Measures, Diagnostics, and Findings.
 Each node contains a name and a decimal value.

-* **Assess Page** will be built to have functionalities such as analyzing PIQUE results data.
+* **Assess Page** will be built to have functionalities such as analyzing PIQUE results data. (still needs to be developed)

 # PIQUE-LITE Screen Shots